John Gibbons (ironmaster): Art Patron

 Gibbons was one of a new breed of upper middle-class patrons who acquired an extensive collection of contemporary British art.
 He began this activity while residing in Bristol in the 1810s and early 1820 where he fraternised with and supported local artists, especially Francis Danby and E. V. Rippingille, and participated in an informal sketching club with other collectors and painters.
 When he moved to Staffordshire in the mid-1820s he continued to support these artists of Bristol as well as expanding his collecting interests to include a broader range of British art.
 By the time of his death in 1851 his collection is estimated to have exceeded two hundred works of art in a gallery specially built at his London home, 16 Hanover Terrace, Regent's Park.
 He favoured landscape and genre painting, especially the works of Francis Danby, William Collins, John Linnell, W. P. Frith, C. R. Leslie, Thomas Webster and William Mulready.
-He is known to have owned a painting by John Constable.
+He is known to have owned Yarmouth Jetty, a painting by John Constable.
 In 1850, three years after William Collins died, his widow Harriet and their sons, moved next door to the Gibbons family at 17 Hanover Terrace, and later in 1856, when Harriet gave up that house she lived for a while at no.16 with Elizabeth.

-John Gibbons, who had a weak constitution all his life, died on the 18th August 1851, leaving a widow, Elizabeth Steen (d.1889).
+John Gibbons, who had a weak constitution all his life, died on 18 August 1851, leaving a widow, Elizabeth Steen (d.1889).
 He is buried in Highgate Cemetery.